Home > Hub article > Supported Living – Notes about exempt status

 Basic info

-The amount of Housing Benefit paid for exempt accommodation is normally higher than the amount paid for any other accommodation of comparable size outside the regulated social rented sector.
+The amount of Housing Benefit paid for exempt accommodation is normally higher than the amount paid for any other accommodation of comparable size outside the regulated social rented sector in recognition that accommodation is usually more expensive to rent due to the care/support being provided to the tenant.
 The advantages of this are:

 - Vulnerable people who need support are able to find accommodation that meets their needs and enables them to live as independently as possible.